Aaron-Razon/Data221/README.md

 _Function that computes x^y given a list of pairs (x, y)_

 ## Question 4
 _Function that sorts a list of random numbers between 0 and 1.
-Then, finds all indices where the list value is greater than or equal to x_
+Then, finds all indices where the list value is greater than or equal to a random target value x_

 ## Question 5
 _Function that compares the area of 2 circles given their radii_